The trial was held from Monday 7 October to Sunday 20 October 2019.

-As part of the Liveable Crouch End project, for two weeks there have been changes to the road layout near the town centre including on:
+As part of the Liveable Crouch End project, there were changes for two weeks to the road layout near the town centre including on:

 - Middle Lane (and surrounding roads)